 Ravi manages research, resource and training grants related to his areas of expertise: bioinformatics and computational biology.
 In addition, he’s focused on facilitating and coordinating trans-NIH activities related to big data.

-Mike manages research grants on DNA replication, organismal response to the environment and microbe-host interactions.
+Mike manages research grants on DNA replication, genetics and physiology of phenotypic plasticity.

 Until May 2012, Karin directed the Division of Biomedical Technology, Bioinformatics, and Computational Biology.
 She also chaired the trans-NIH Biomedical Informatics Science and Technology Initiative and represented NIH in interagency coordination efforts in Networking and Information Technology Research and Development .